Disappearance of Melanie Ethier: Initial search

 The search for Melanie began on the afternoon of Sunday, 29 September 1996 at around 14:30–15:00.
 New Liskeard police dispatched officers to the Ethier residence and began a search of the area around the Armstrong Street bridge and along the banks of the Wabi River within hours of her being reported missing.
 Local police requested assistance from the Ontario Provincial Police (OPP) on Monday 30 September; a helicopter from Sudbury, a police dog team from North Bay, and a search and rescue dog from the Office of the Fire Marshal of Ontario were dispatched to expand the search around Pine Avenue, as were an OPP emergency search and rescue team and an Ontario Hydro helicopter the following day (Tuesday, 1 October).
 A psychic with a history of contributing to police investigations also joined the search.

-More than a dozen police officers and volunteer firefighters canvassed the areas where Ethier had last been sighted, and police forces across Ontario were alerted to the disappearance.
-Although authorities conducted a door-to-door canvass, no homes in the area were searched.
 Police stated that they checked all surveillance video taken along Ethier's route the night she vanished, as well as the visitor's log in the Wheel Inn Motel near Pine Avenue.
-Two New Liskeard police officers were assigned to lead the investigation, and were joined by two detectives from the OPP Major Crimes Unit in Orillia during the first week of October.
-All of the friends who were with Ethier the night of her disappearance were questioned by police.
 In the days following, police surveillance was conducted on three local girls who may have been the intended targets of an attack on Ethier.
 These girls, other local teens, and an exotic dancer in Notre-Dame-du-Nord who bore a strong resemblance to Ethier were occasionally spotted by witnesses and mistakenly reported to police.